SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 [/code-editor]
 [task-description]
 ## Description
-Read an array from the console and sum only the even numbers.
+Read an array from the console and sum only its even values.

 ## Examples
 |**Input**|**Output**|**Comments**|